 Your business might involve just you, or multiple shareholders and dozens of employees.
 You might be an owner-employee of an S-Corporation or Partnership, or a sole proprietor filing a Schedule C. We also work with a handful of C-Corporations.

 Our team of financial professionals takes a proactive approach to guiding business owners year-round.
-Yes, we prepare and file your taxes -- syncing the returns of the business and the business owner(s) for maximum tax efficiency -- and we also offer tax planning.
+Yes, we prepare and file your federal taxes -- syncing the returns of the business and the business owner(s) for maximum tax efficiency -- and we also offer tax planning, which enables you to make tax-efficient decisions before the calendar year is over.

 How would it feel to have expert eyes on your year-to-date Profit & Loss Statement and advice on when to make capital investments, hire your first employee, or contribute to a retirement plan?
 We suggest ratios for owner wages and distributions, and give tips for maximizing your Social Security benefits.
 We build a relationship with you over time, really getting to know you and your business and your goals and dreams.